 The report complies with the Jeanne Clery Disclosure of Campus Policy and Campus Crime Statistics Act (Clery Act) and the Violence Against Women Reauthorization Act of 2013 (VAWA), which provide invaluable resources and information to our constituents.
-It is also part of our ongoing efforts to keep you informed about services available and the steps you can take to ensure your safety and the security of others.
+It is also part of our ongoing efforts to keep you informed about available services and the steps you can take to ensure your safety and the security of others.

-The safety and well-being of our students, faculty, staff, and visitors are our foremost concern.
-The best protection against campus crime is a strong public safety presence; an aware, informed, alert campus community; a commitment to report suspicious activities; and the use of common sense when carrying out daily activities.
-MDC works diligently to reduce risk and the potential for crime.
-However, despite our best efforts, crimes may occur.
-Safety and security are truly a shared responsibility, and we expect all current and prospective community members to contribute to the security of our College.
+Last year due to the coronavirus pandemic, the density of our campuses was reduced resulting in an expected reduction in overall crime rates.
+Regardless of the timing, the safety and well-being of our students, faculty, staff and visitors are always our foremost concerns.
+We remained committed to a strong public safety presence; an aware, informed, alert campus community; a commitment to report suspicious activities; and the use of common sense when carrying out daily activities.

+MDC works diligently to reduce risk and the potential for crime of all types.
+Safety and security are truly a shared responsibility, and we appreciate all that you do to contribute to the security of our College and community.